Sittella Studio

 Let's talk

-Therapists curious about Cora, neurodivergent developers who want to compare notes, people who've been waiting for something like this, people who just have something to say.
-All welcome.
+Birders, therapists, people who lose evenings to "what do you want to do?"
+Neurodivergent developers who want to compare notes.
+People who just have something to say.
 I read everything and reply to most of it.

 Location